What is Osteopathy?

 - Osteopaths treat chronic pain

 You will normally be asked to remove some of your clothing and to perform a simple series of movements.
-The osteopath will then use his or her highly developed sense of touch, called palpation, to identify any points of weakness or excessive strain throughout the body.
+The Osteopath will then use his or her highly developed sense of touch, called palpation and other simple tests, to identify any points of weakness or excessive strain throughout the body.

 Osteopath and Patient Protection